-Globe Pens Offtake MoU with Myst for Kanyika Niobium Project
+Globe Pens Offtake MOU with Myst for Kanyika Niobium Project

-Globe Metals & Mining (ASX:GBE) has signed its second offtake agreement for the Phase 1 production of its Kanyika niobium project in Malawi, East Africa.
+Globe Metals & Mining (ASX:GBE) has signed its second offtake agreement for Phase 1 production from its Kanyika niobium project, located in Malawi, East Africa.

-In a March 10 announcement, Globe revealed that the agreement is a non-binding memorandum of understanding (MoU) with Singapore-based physical metals and concentrates trader Myst Trading.
+In a Monday (March 10) announcement, Globe said the agreement is a non-binding memorandum of understanding (MOU) with Singapore-based physical metals and concentrates trader Myst Trading.

-The first offtake agreement was signed with Affilips last September 2024, wherein Affilips would take 32 percent or approximately 100 tonnes of niobium pentoxide from Kanyika.
+The company's first offtake agreement was signed with Affilips in September 2024, wherein Affilips will take 32 percent, or approximately 100 tonnes, of niobium pentoxide from Kanyika.

-"The MOU with Myst confirms our significant progress in finalising offtake agreements for all Phase 1 production at the Kanyika Project,” Globe CEO Paul Smith commented.
-“Such agreements are a critical component of the Project's funding and ultimate development.”
+"The MOU with Myst confirms our significant progress in finalising offtake agreements for all Phase 1 production at the Kanyika Project,” Globe CEO Paul Smith commented in the company's release.

-Myst would be granted the right of first refusal to purchase 25 percent of the project’s annual niobium pentoxide production, amounting to about 76 tonnes.
+Myst will be granted the right of first refusal to purchase 25 percent of the project’s annual niobium pentoxide production, amounting to about 76 tonnes.
 Combined with the Affilips offtake, 57 percent of Phase 1 niobium production from Kanyika is now accounted for.

 Globe and Myst are currently working towards a binding offtake agreement for the second quarter of 2025.
 A full offtake agreement is expected in September of this year.
+Globe said that given Myst’s location in Singapore, the MOU will also provide it with access to the tantalum and niobium oxide markets in Asia.

 The project is positioned to be the first commercial niobium operation in Africa.
 Artisanal miners in several African countries mine coltan, a mineral that contains niobium and tantalum.